Executive Branch Action Items

 Understanding Antisemitism

-• Department of Justice | We call on the Department of Justice to endorse and utilize the IHRA Working Definition.
-It can also inform law enforcement agencies at all levels as they respond to, investigate, and report on antisemitic hate crimes and acts of domestic terror.
+• Department of Justice | The Department of Justice, including the FBI, can utilize the IHRA Working Definition to ensure consistency in understanding antisemitic hate crimes and in law enforcement training programs.
+The Working Definition can inform law enforcement agencies at all levels as they respond to, investigate, and report on antisemitic hate crimes and acts of domestic terror.

 Back to Table of Contents